 I’ve had the nuts come loose a number of times, and that’s stopped our fridge from running, given issues with one of our inverters and even burnt the tip of my finger when I touched it fault finding one afternoon.

-These are mandatory for electric brakes, but I reckon you are better off with a fuse or manual reset circuit breaker in place, as the auto reset ones just get hot, trip, and when they cool come back on again.
+These are mandatory for your electric brake controller, but for general use, I reckon you are better off with a fuse or manual reset circuit breaker in place, as the auto reset ones just get hot, trip, and when they cool come back on again.
 This isn’t an issue if your electrical system is set up properly and you have a bigger fuse that would go if you had a real problem, but I reckon they could still start a fire.
 The plastic covers certainly got hot enough to melt on my setup!

 Overall, we’ve done pretty well.
 I should have bitten the bullet and bought some more expensive and better quality gear in the above instances, but in terms of everything else (which is extensive), we are really happy.
 I’ve not had to change suspension, canopies, camper trailers or anything else; it just works and we are super happy with it!